MAKArcti/docs-2_GOSH/docs/working-with-gosh/docker-extension.md

 Once you have written down your seed phrase, click **Create account**.

-GOSH will ask you to set up a PIN code:&#x20;
+GOSH will ask you to set up a PIN code:

 <figure><img src="/images/5 (2).jpg" alt=""><figcaption></figcaption></figure>